Frequently asked questions

 A cochlear implant is a device that helps some deaf or hard of hearing people hear.
 It has an internal part, and an external part.
-The internal part placed under the skin behind the ear and inside the inner ear by the doctor.
+The internal part is placed under the skin Behind-the-ear and inside the inner ear by a surgeon.
 The external part includes a microphone and a speech processor and is worn outside the ear.

-What is the difference between 2A2C a hearing aid and a cochlear implant?
+What is the difference between a hearing aid and a cochlear implant?

 A hearing aid is a device that amplifies sounds and is worn in the ear.
 A cochlear implant is a device that amplifies an electrical signal and is implanted in the cochlea (inner ear) by a surgical procedure.

 Getting a cochlear implant is a big step.

 Learn everything you can about cochlear implants and talk with other people about implants: